Dylan's Candy Bar: Semi-sweet Email Marketing

 After visiting both shops I was not altogether surprised that they didn’t ask me for my email address via the retail clerk, drop box, or kiosk.
 After all the practice is not yet universally adopted (even though there are new data capture technologies built for this purpose) but considering that they also sell candy online they really should test it.

 So I visited their website and found a prominently displayed navigational item “Sugar Rush Email Sign up”.
 Good.
+It is one of these content marketing tactics, “growth hack” tactics.
+Sign up for your email list.

 At the sign up page Dylan’s gave me some an idea of what I could expect out of my subscription; “Sneak peeks, Great gift ideas, Exclusive discounts, Free shipping”.
 Again this is good; however, I would also would have liked to have seen what I can expect in regard to frequency.